rainjs/rainjs/doc/source/server/messaging_intents.rst

            "action": "com.rain.test.general.SHOW_CHAT",
            "category": "com.rain.test.general",
            "type": "view",
-           "provider": "missing_intent"
+           "view": "missing_intent"
        }
        ...
        ]
    }

-In this case provider identifies a declared view within the component.
+In this case view identifies a declared view within the component.
 The intents registry simply publish the intent to a global intents registry.
 The only constraint here is not to have two intents with the same category and intent.